Georgia

 What state does GA lose the most money to when it comes to sports betting revenue?

 As long as sports betting remains illegal in Georgia, residents will continue crossing the border to place bets.
-For example, as of March 2025, the neighboring state of Tennessee has racked up over $280 million in betting-related tax income.
+For example, as of February 2026, the neighboring state of Tennessee has collected over $401 million in betting-related tax revenue.

 What is the biggest choke job ever done by a Georgia pro sports team?